KansasAcademicDecathlon/playbook/Competition.md

 * Close out objective testing rooms
   * Collect unused answer sheets
   * Collect unused math scratch paper
-  * Remove proctor directions with Art and Music discs
+  * Remove proctor directions with Art and Music media
 * Collect all the printed tests (used and unused) and pack
 * Pack used math scratch paper with tests
 * Group the answer sheets by subject and pack with the tests